lu-blue/New-Parcel-Tracer/README.md

 # Parcel Tracker React App

 This is my first project in React library which I developed during the Software Development Academy course (2021).

+You can see the finished project on Firebase: https://new-parcel-tracer.web.app

 ## Features